 NeMe (/ˈniːm/) is a non profit, Cyprus registered cultural NGO founded in November 2004.
 NeMe works on three platforms – a virtual, a permanent and an itinerant one – and focuses on contemporary theories and their intersection with the arts.
-With one of its major focuses on new media technologies, NeMe introduced a number of new media art genres to the Cypriot audience including:
+With one of its major interests on new media technologies, NeMe introduced a number of new media art genres to the Cypriot audience including:

 - The first funding for the production of video art in 2006